spc-group/haven/docs/topic_guides/energy_scans.rst

    plan = haven.xafs_scan(..., detectors=detectors, time_signals=time_signals)

-The above example actually uses all of the ion chambers' exposure times as separate positioners.
+The above example actually uses all of the ion chambers' exposure times as separate signals.
 This will work but produces extra messages and may be confusing.
 Since counting is handled by the scaler, any of the ion chambers on the same scaler can be used as a time positioner:

 .. code-block:: python